Holly Beth Vincent: Solo

 Holly and the Italians was finally released in late 1982.
 It was poorly reviewed and largely ignored upon its release and, although the video for the single "For What It's Worth" gained some airtime on MTV, it was not commercially successful.
 Her manager Gary Kurfirst called the content of the album "suicide music" and terminated his contract with Vincent.
-In recent times, the album was critically acclaimed instead.
-Virgin Records did not renew her contract and she remained to live in New York City, where she tried to set up a new version of the Italians.
-She continued to write new songs and record them at her expense, but could not gain a new record contract.
+In more recent times, the album has been re-evaluated and critically acclaimed.
+Virgin Records did not renew her contract and she remained in New York City, where she tried to set up a new version of the Italians.
+She continued to write new songs and record them at own expense, but failed to gain a new record contract.

 In 1984, she was invited by Chris Butler to front the post-punk band The Waitresses after the departure of lead singer Patty Donahue; she became a member for a few weeks before the return of Donahue.
 In that period, she sang in a combo called the Wild Things with Anthony Thistlethwaite (The Waterboys) and Mick Taylor (The Rolling Stones), which released the song "Siberian Mines".
 She was also in a band with her brother Nick called Bikey that played only one show.

 While in New York City, she featured in the indie film "The Dwarf" (1984) directed by Richard Monteverde starring Ann "Anna" Magnuson and studied acting briefly with teacher Catherine Gaffigan.